au5ton/rosetta/README.md

 ### Browser support

 Only ES6 (ECMAScript 2015) is supported.
 This is because [esbuild](https://github.com/evanw/esbuild/issues/297) support for ES5 is only partial.
 To see which browsers this affects, see [caniuse.com/es6](https://caniuse.com/es6).
 In our TypeScript codebase, we utilize [core-js](https://github.com/zloirock/core-js) and [whatwg-fetch](https://github.com/github/fetch) to polyfill newer JavaScript features to older browsers.
+The other features we take advantage of, including [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) are IE11 compatible.

 ## Usage